Measurement compatibility in multiparameter quantum interferometry: Background

+In practice, one is often restricted to separable measurements, for which the HCRB may provide an optimistic bound to the error.
+With such a scheme, a more relevant benchmark is provided by the Nagaoka-Hayashi-Cram\'er-Rao bound (NHCRB), $C_{N}$~\cite{hayashi2005asymptotic,nagaoka2005new}, which is saturated by the optimal separable measurement (see Appendix~\ref{app:nhcrb} for more details).
+For the purpose of assessing the performance of $M$, we thus define another figure

+When the measurement $M$ is optimal, {\it i.e.} $C_C=C_N$, $r^C_H$ corresponds to $r^{N}_H=C_N/C_H$, quantifying the advantage offered by the use of collective measurements for a given probe in the estimation problem.
+In particular, for the estimation of $p$ parameters, we have: $r^{N}_H\in[1,p]$ \cite{das2025holevo}.

-This quantifies the compatibility offered by a chosen measurement $M$.
-Note that these measures are independent of $\nu$ when separable probe states are considered, and for our analysis, we deal with a single copy of the probe i.e., $\nu=1$, and hence we have denoted $\rho^{\mathrm{gHB}\otimes\nu}_{\vec{\theta}}$ as $\rho^{\mathrm{gHB}}_{\vec{\theta}}$ in Eqs.\,\ref{fom2} and \ref{fom1}.
-Since $C_C\geq C_H \geq C_Q$, one can see that $r^C_H\in [1,\infty)$, with $r^C_H=1$ implying full measurement compatibility, where the measurement saturates the HCRB, while $r^C_H>>1$ indicates low compatibility.
-This condition could be influenced by the relative weights associated to the parameters, thus the scope of prioritising and penalising the error on one parameter over the other is relevant.
-Towards this goal, we work with $W(y)= $, $y\in[0,1]$.
-By this choice, we can interpolate from the identify matrix, corresponding to $y=0.5$, for an unbiased penalization, to the extremal cases $y=0$ and $y=1$, yielding rank-1 matrices that penalize the error of only one of the two parameters.
+The extent of measurement compatibility is also determined by the relative weights associated to the parameters, thus the scope of prioritising and penalising the error on one parameter over the other is relevant.
+Towards this goal, we work with the weight matrix $W(y)= $, $y\in[0,1]$.
+By this choice, we can interpolate from the identity matrix, corresponding to $y=0.5$, for an unbiased penalization, to the extremal cases $y=0$ and $y=1$, yielding rank-1 matrices that penalize the error of only one of the two parameters.
 This also allows us to obtain bounds on linear combinations of estimation errors of individual parameters.